Zjx01/Zjx01/README.md

-- 👋 Hi, I studied Biomedical Informatics in University of Edinburgh and pursued further study in University of Michigan-Ann Arbor.
+- 👋 Hi, I studied Biomedical Informatics in University of Edinburgh - Zhejiang University and pursued further study in University of Michigan-Ann Arbor.
 - 💗 I like programming!